LSE's Rolet makes high-stakes move on LCH.Clearnet

-The LSE has put an initial value of about 1 billion euros (863.9 million pounds) on Europe's largest independent clearing house, although sources stress talks are still at an early stage as well as the difficulty of valuing LCH, a not-for-profit company.
+Media reports have valued LSE's bid for the majority of LCH.Clearnet, Europe's largest independent clearing house, at about 1 billion euros ($1.4 million), although sources stress the difficulty of putting a price on a not-for-profit company that is owned by its bank and trading customers.

-JP Morgan, which employed LCH chairman Jacques Aigrain for 19 years in various senior roles before he joined the clearing house in 2009, is advising LCH, three people familiar with the situation said.
-Morgan Stanley is advising the LSE.

-A takeover of LCH, and its key swaps unit SwapClear, could help the London exchange take advantage of new rules intended to overhaul the $600 trillion (370.30 trillion pounds) over-the-counter (OTC) markets following the global financial crisis.
+A takeover of LCH could help the London exchange to take advantage of new rules that will overhaul the $600 trillion over-the-counter (OTC) markets in the wake of the global financial crisis.

-Regulators want to run many more OTC products that previously changed hands privately, such as derivatives, through clearing houses to stabilise the financial system.
+Regulators want to run many more OTC products, such as derivatives, that previously changed hands privately through clearing houses to stabilize the financial system.

-"Ownership of SwapClear, the crown jewels of LCH, could dramatically improve LSE's position to benefit from OTC derivatives reform," Daniel Garrod, an analyst at Barclays Capital said on Friday.

-LSE differs from most of its rivals in not owning the clearing house for its main market, a fact that has become apparent as trading revenues have fallen across the board while earnings from clearing have held up for the LSE's rivals.
+LSE differs from most of its rivals in not owning the clearing house for its main market, a fact that has become apparent as trading revenues have fallen across the board while clearing earnings have held up for the LSE's rivals.

 Clearing houses, which sit between trading partners, holding cash to be used to refund firms left out of pocket by a counterparty default, won support from regulators for their performance after the collapse of Lehman Brothers in 2008.